 The level of new portfolio investment activity will fluctuate from period to period based upon the size of the capital raise, our view of the current economic fundamentals, our ability to identify new investment opportunities that meet our investment criteria, and our ability to consummate the identified opportunities.
 The level of new investment activity, and associated interest and fee income, will directly impact future investment income.
 While we intend to grow our portfolio and our investment income over the long-term, our growth and our operating results may be more limited during depressed economic periods.
 However, we intend to appropriately manage our cost structure and liquidity position based on applicable economic conditions and our investment outlook.
-The level of realized gains or losses and unrealized appreciation or depreciation or depreciation or depreciation could have a material impact on our operating results.
+The level of realized gains or losses and unrealized appreciation or depreciation will also fluctuate depending upon portfolio activity and the performance of our individual portfolio companies.
+The changes in realized gains and losses and unrealized appreciation or depreciation or depreciation could have a material impact on our operating results.